gplubeck/Parallel-Merge-Sort/README.md

 Attempt to benchmark Parallel Merge Sorts.
 Contains serial merge sort, openmp, and pthread

 # Goal
-Create three seperate Merge Sorts and a testing framework to diplay differences in performance accross different CPU, RAM, and memory contrants.
+Create three seperate Merge Sorts and a testing framework to diplay differences in performance accross different CPU, RAM, and memory contraints.

 # Steps to Compile and Run
 This repo is designed for ease of use and code repeatablility across each Merge Sort.
 Follow the below instructions to compile and execute code.